Retrieving data with Perl DBI DBD::ODBC

 my $sql = qq/select * from table where column = '$name'/;

-$sql is now invalid because it is:
+$sql is invalid because it's now:

 select * from table where column = 'can't'